-53.b: We assumed that contributions would be sufficient to fully fund the obligation over a period not to exceed 30 years.
+53.b: We assumed that all contributions are from the employer.

-53.c: We used historic 30 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
+53.c: We used historic 26 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
 We offset the expected investment return by investment expenses of 25 basis points.